 You can get a skip-the-line full day entrance pass to the Szechenyi Spa here.

 Nathalie | Love and Road

-Or you can reserve a full-day private tour from Sofia here.
-(Lunch is included but equipment and lift tickets are not.)
+Or you can reserve a full-day tour from Sofia here.

 There are some beautiful hotels and resorts for a full-service experience, but you’ll also find plenty of budget hotels in Borovets to help keep your ski vacation budget under control.